Letitia-May/recipe-collector/README.md

 Note: Currently just a command line app.

-From the root directory to get a list of recipes:
+From the `backend` directory to get a list of recipes:
 ```
 go run .
 ```